one law for the Left, another for the Right

 - condemn Marxism, on the grounds that Hitler condemned it (though the same argument will probably not be applied to Hitler’s attraction to socialism);

 - criticise any aspect of feminism, on the grounds that to do so is a form of misogyny;

 - criticise the state of Israel, on the grounds that to do so is antisemitic;

-- criticise what a black person says or does, on the grounds that to do so is racist.
+- criticise what a member of an ethnic minority says or does, on the grounds that to do so is racist.

 Perhaps this degradation in the quality of debate is becoming unavoidable in politics.
 To the extent it starts to affect academia — or individual academics — it will nullify the point of academia, resulting in its substitution by a grotesque parody.

 Degraded debate is part of a larger phenomenon of cultural deterioration, involving dumbing-down and aggressification — processes that can readily be observed if you compare a selection of television programmes today with a selection from ten years ago, twenty years ago and so on.

 Unfortunately, internet platforms such as Twitter, where a large number of people can rapidly communicate statements — and reactions to statements — to one another, without the normal inhibitions present in face-to-face communication, have contributed to the rot.